-Why It’s So Powerful
+Why It’s Such a Powerful Close

 A purchase that offers the buyer an experience is ideal for the puppy dog close.

-It shifts a buyer away from approaching the decision logically, and instead it appeals to their emotions.
+It shifts a buyer away from approaching the decision logically, and instead, it appeals to their emotions.

 Most people who buy a new car don’t really need one.

 Their existing car might need some repairs, but the cost of the repairs would be far less than buying a new car.